angelo-wf/SnesJs/README.md

 The SPC700 audio CPU is emulated, but is not cycle accurate, and does not run at the right speed yet.

-The DSP (audio generation unit) is not emulated yet.
+The DSP (audio generation unit) is not emulated yet (only the basic 'values written can be read back').

 Although some games seem to run fine, quite a few games are not emulated properly.
 The file `bugs.md` contains a list of games that have been tested and the problems they have.
+Apart from some known problems with the PPU and missing edge cases for (H)DMA and timing, there also seems to be a problem with the CPU emulation itself.
+I don't know yet what this problem is, exactly.

 It can currently only load LOROM games.